 - Expected Time Frame

-- Sessions (listed as Part I, II etc.; session Chair must be listed- it could be you or some one else; you should arrange presenters in the order that makes sense from your field perspective)
+- Sessions (listed as Part I, II, etc.; session Chair must be listed- it could be you or someone else; you should arrange presenters in the order that makes sense from your field perspective; leave 10 to 15 minutes in-between the sessions)

 - Number of Presenters